sshajiya/f5-hybrid-security-architectures/workflow-guides/app-dmz-rseries-xc/README.md

 # Setup

-The objective of this setup is to create a secure DMZ environment for the application using the F5 rSeries hardware platform that provides modern topology for flexible and scalable networking connectivity, enhanced performance, and protection and VMware.
+The objective of this setup is to create a secure DMZ environment for the application using the F5 rSeries hardware platform—which provides a modern topology for flexible and scalable networking connectivity, enhanced performance, and protection—and VMware.
 The diagram below shows high-level components and their interactions.
-The setup includes two Data Centers, each has an origin pool that connects to the F5 Distributed Cloud site deployed in VMware.
-The Distributed Cloud site is connected to the BIG-IP where a Virtual Server is configured.
-Our sample app (Arcadia) is inside the Virtual Server Pool of the BIG-IP.
-The application is protected by Web Application Firewall (WAF), DDoS Protection, Bot Protection, and API Discovery.
+The setup includes two data centers, each with an origin pool that connects to the F5 Distributed Cloud site deployed in VMware.
+The Distributed Cloud site is connected to the BIG-IP, where a Virtual Server is configured.
+Our sample app (Arcadia) is inside the BIG-IP Virtual Server pool.
+The application is protected by a Web Application Firewall (WAF), DDoS Protection, Bot Protection, and API Discovery.

 The setup flow includes the following:

-- Configuration of BIG-IP on F5 rSeries;
+- Configuration of BIG-IP on F5 rSeries
-- Configuration of Data Centers with Customer Edge (CE) Sites on F5 rSeries and VMware;
+- Configuration of data centers with Customer Edge (CE) Sites on F5 rSeries and VMware
-- Demo application deployment in the Data Center;
+- Demo application deployment in the data center
-- F5 Distributed Cloud Secure Mesh Site configuration and combining them into a single Virtual Site;
+- F5 Distributed Cloud Secure Mesh Site configuration and combining them into a single Virtual Site
-- Application exposure to the Internet using HTTP Load Balancer;
+- Application exposure to the Internet using an HTTP Load Balancer
-- Application protection with Web Application Firewall (WAF), DDoS Protection, Bot Protection, and API Discovery;
+- Application protection with a Web Application Firewall (WAF), DDoS Protection, Bot Protection, and API Discovery
-- Upgrading the solution with a second Data Center and configuring HTTP Load Balancer for a complete DMZ configuration.
+- Upgrading the solution with a second data center and configuring an HTTP Load Balancer for a complete DMZ configuration

 # 1. Initial preparations